 Christopher (He/Him/His) joins Student Affairs at Peabody as the Graduate Head Resident and supervises the Resident Assistant staff.
 He works closely with and is supervised by Dan Pretz, the Associate Director of Housing, Residence Life, and Summer Conferences.
-Christopher is a first-year doctoral student studying saxophone performance in the studio of Gary Louie and is excited to collaborate with other performers and to assist in the success of Residence Life students in the Peabody community.
+Christopher is a second-year doctoral student studying saxophone performance in the studio of Gary Louie and is excited to collaborate with other performers and to assist in the success of Residence Life students in the Peabody community.

 Christopher earned his Bachelor of Music in Saxophone Performance from the University of Kansas in 2016, where he also served as a Resident Assistant for three years, and earned his Master of Music in Saxophone Performance from Wichita State University in 2019 while serving as a Graduate Teaching Assistant in the saxophone studio.